 ABHS provides on-site mentoring and counseling for AHS students.
+ABHS offers courses for prevention in terms of drugs and alcohol during Lunch time.
 Students must have proper paperwork on file with ABHS to participate and teacher permission to miss instructional time to meet with a Life Coach or Therapist.